-Six months ending March 31, 2021 Year ending September 30, 2020 Total property improvements during the period \$ 564,094 \$ 378,108
+Investment property improvements Nine months ending Year e June 30, 2021 September 30, Total property improvements during the period \$ 1,061,256 \$ 378,108

 During the current fiscal period, the Company made improvements to two large yards by installing geotechnical fabric and resurfacing with recycled crushed concrete.
-Work also commenced on another building that had extensive renovations to its exterior as well as a new showroom and service center.
+Work also commenced and is substantially complete on another building that had extensive renovations to its exterior as well as a new showroom and service center.
 Property improvements additionally include design fees for new projects and continued interior and exterior maintenance on the buildings.